Tips to Write Effective Queries and Explain Plan

 'select * from table' you

-fetching ALL columns of the table which increases network traffic and
+be fetching ALL columns of the table which increases network

-aliasing.
-This helps the speed of parsing the statements in two ways:
+of aliasing.
+This helps the speed of parsing the statements in two

 5. IN and EXISTS